Vyral/mark-callender/_posts/2021-02-15-4-tips-for-buying-and-selling-real-estate-simultaneously.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Here are four tips for juggling buying and selling a home.</em></p>
+*Here are four tips for juggling buying and selling a home.*

-There are four key steps to juggling a home sale and a home purchase at the same time:
+There are four key steps to managing a home sale and a home purchase at the same time:

 **1\.
 Sit down and make a plan.** We can help find out what your goals are, ease your stress about the process, and get a game plan in place so there are no surprises along the way.